Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Overview of the paper

 \subsection{Acknowledgements}

 \approvals{Christian & yes \\Stefan & yes}

 Both authors would like to thank Mark de Cataldo, Bradley Drew, Philippe Eyssidieux, Annette Huber-Klawitter, Florian Ivorra, Mihai Păun, and Mihnea Popa for helpful discussions, and the Freiburg Institute for Advanced Studies for support and for its stimulating atmosphere.
-We thank Fabio Bernasconi for showing us a counterexample to the extension theorem in positive characteristic.
+We thank Fabio Bernasconi for showing us a counterexample to the extension theorem in positive characteristic, and two anonymous referees for careful reading and for suggestions that help to improve the exposition of this paper.